Why Do Employees Quit Their Jobs?

 The boss provides direction and feedback, spends time in one-to-one meetings, and connects the employee to the larger organization.
 To have a toxic relationship with the person an employee reports to undermines the employee’s engagement, confidence, and commitment.

 No one wants to be bored and unchallenged by their work.
 Really.
-If you have an employee who acts as if she is, you need to help her find her passion.
+If you have an employee who acts as if they are you need to help them find their passion.
 Employees want to enjoy their job.
 They spend more than a third of their days working, getting ready for work, and transporting themselves to work.

 When an employee leaves the company, every email that is sent to the whole company, to say good-bye, includes a comment about passionate coworkers who the employee cares about and will miss.
-Second only to an employee’s manager, the coworkers with whom he sits, interacts, and serves with on teams, are critical components of an employee’s work environment.
+Second, only to an employee’s manager, the coworkers with whom he or she sits, interacts, and serves with on teams, are critical components of an employee’s work environment.

 Managers need to sit with each reporting employee and discuss the relevance of the employee’s job and its key contributions and deliverables to the overall strategy and business plan of the organization.
 Employees need to feel connected and that they are part of an effort that is larger than just their job.
 They need to feel as if they matter in the larger picture of the organization.